Posted by Joe Wicks in Recipes

 Everyone on my Instagram goes crazy when I post a stack of protein pancakes, so it only seemed right to include a new pancake recipe.
 This one will not disappoint.
 They are so satisfying after a workout.

-This a banging recipe from my new book.
+This a banging recipe from my book 'Cooking For Family & Friends'.
 You can get it here: 'Cooking For Family & Friends'.

 PREP 10 mins